T351 Week 10 - Fall 2013

 bars full field and SMPTE (split).
 The SMPTE bars are more useful.

-digitized footage to ensure color accuracy.
+captured footage to ensure color accuracy.

 Strive to get consistent audio- especially with dialog